-Look out for credit inquiries from unfamiliar companies, accounts you never opened and unexplained debts; all of these could be warning signs of fraud and identity theft.
+Look out for credit inquiries from unfamiliar companies, accounts you never opened and unexplained debts.
+This can be a warning sign of fraud or identity theft.

-If you own your own business, it's important to:
+If you own a business, it's important to:

-- Maintain appropriate internal controls, including segregation of duties.
-For example, be sure that the people involved in reconciling accounts are different than the people who make payments.
+- Maintain appropriate internal controls, including separation of duties.
+For example, be sure that the people who reconcile accounts are different than the people who make payments.

-- Regularly look over your transactions and statements to check for any unauthorized activity.
-We promptly post your transaction details on Chase Commercial Online.
-It’s important to monitor and control transactions—including those originating online and through other channels, such as checks you've written or withdrawals you've made.
+- Regularly check your transactions and statements for any unauthorized activity.
+We post your transaction details on Chase Commercial Online so you can monitor and control them—including transactions that originate online and through other channels, such as checks you've written or withdrawals you've made.

-- Take advantage of online Positive Pay Service and Reverse Positive Pay Service to help you monitor and control checks clearing against your accounts.
+- Take advantage of our online Positive Pay and Reverse Positive Pay Services to help you monitor and control checks clearing against your accounts.

-- Customize your Account Alerts so you’re notified when certain account activity takes place.
+- Customize your Account Alerts so you’ll get notified when certain account activity takes place.